tilemill-project/tilemill/README.md

-TileMill is a modern map design studio powered by open source technology.
+TileMill is a modern map design studio powered by Node.js and Mapnik.

 Installation instructions, development docs and other information are available on the [TileMill website](http://mapbox.com/tilemill).